 In the past years, voice searching has become a popular method to discover information.
 For this reason, making sure your SEO is optimizing voice searching is important.
-The voice-detecting Artificial Intelligences of Siri, Alexa, and Google have gone beyond just mobile devices, with Microsoft integrating Cortana into Windows 10 for PCs, phones, and Xboxes.
+The voice-detecting Artificial Intelligence of Siri, Alexa, and Google have gone beyond just mobile devices, with Microsoft integrating Cortana into Windows 10 for PCs, phones, and Xboxes.

 But why the increase in use?
 The major reason is convenience.
 Users find it easier to speak instead of type what they want.
 Many people have opted for voice searching, as it is easier than typing on a phone screen.
 Voice queries are faster as well, with the average person being able to speak around 150 words per minute, as opposed to typing 40 words per minute.
-With the ability to speak over triple the amount of words they can type, users can more easily specify their search terms.
+With the ability to speak over triple the number of words they can type, users can more easily specify their search terms.